NixOS/rfcs/rfcs/0145-doc-strings.md

 This could be (partially) automated. (see our [codemod](https://github.com/nix-community/docnix/tree/3c0531cb5b4c9f3e9069b73d19e6c4be8508d905/codemod) )

-Also, the migration could be performed piecemal, starting perhaps with `nixpkgs.lib`.
+Also, the migration could be performed piecemeal, starting perhaps with Nixpkgs `lib`.

 See future work.

-## Breaking the nixpkgs manual
+## Breaking the Nixpkgs manual

-This is a breaking change, to the current nixpkgs manual tooling Nixpkgs library function documentation.
+This is a breaking change to the current Nixpkgs manual tooling Nixpkgs library function documentation.

-See future work.
+Please take a look at future work.

 # Alternatives
 [alternatives]: #alternatives